 Focusing on the quality of spaces from a human perspective assures cities remain livable, despite a higher density population.
 Our concept produces a vast set of guidelines we can apply to our particular site in downtown Boston.

 Applying these principles to the site in Boston shifts the program to more of a residential focus, including retail and office spaces to enhance the use of space and ensure it's moderately self-sufficient.

 AFAR of 9 is achieved much more quickly through sparse high-rise buildings or denser low-rise structures.
-We use a combination of these to develop a more diverse and flexible arrangement.
-The height of buildings has been kept low, allowing more sunlight to come into the streets and ensuring the neighborhood has a more relatable human-size scale.
+We combine these to develop a more diverse and flexible arrangement.
+The height of buildings has been kept low, allowing more sunlight into the streets and ensuring the neighborhood has a more relatable human-size scale.

 Regarding structures, there are rules to ensure that standards for a range of different spaces and features, including arcades, green roofs, and natural circulation, are reached.
-All the guidelines allow for a great variety of configurations and adaptability to aspects of local culture.
+All the guidelines allow for various configurations and adaptability to aspects of local culture.

 Pedestrians are drawn through the site on their way to work or the ICA and convention center through various paths that tie in the existing harbor walk and other places of cultural interest.
 Open spaces are arranged at the knuckles and alongside these paths.

 An area below ground level is utilized to help densify the site.
 It locates retail, transportation lines, and other related hubs underground, keeping the ground level available for more quality open space, cycling, restaurants, and entertainment.
-The energy hub for the collection and generation of energy is also on this level and the a limited number of car spaces.
+The energy hub for the collection and generation of energy is also on this level, with a limited number of car spaces.